 All storage sites are generally assumed to be withdrawing based on the FES forecasts.
+Provided this is the case, those in the North-West would not be adversely affected even if South Hook gas penetrated that far into the network.

-Network analysis results indicate up to \sim 25% of Milford Haven gas is observed to move up to the North-West, potentially equating to up to \sim 50ppm of oxygen content in that region.
-Please see Figure 1 for a diagram of the heat map analysis for Winter demand; of the four heat maps provided, this effectively is a worst case scenario.
+Network analysis results indicate up to ~25% of Milford Haven gas is observed to move up to the North-West, potentially equating to up to ~50ppm of oxygen content in that region.
+Please see Figure 1 for a diagram of the heat map analysis for Winter demand of the four heat maps provided, this effectively is a worst case scenario.